Arrange Act Assert

 In a previous post, I wrote about how design by committee leaves engineering change unfinished.
 The deeper reason is simple: many organisations treat technical decisions as though they should be certain before the work begins.
 But most meaningful engineering decisions are not certainties.
 They are bets.

 Engineering decisions work the same way.
-You are choosing a direction based on what you know now, not what you will know in six months.
+You choose a direction based on what you know now, not what you will know in six months.
 The quality of a decision is not whether it later turned out to be right.
 It is whether it was a good bet given the information available at the time.

 The outcome trap